Candelaria border incursion of 1919: Incursion

 United States Army Border Air Patrol pilots, Lt Harold G. Peterson, pilot, and Paul H. Davis, observer-gunner from Marfa Field, Texas, were on a routine patrol in the Big Bend area of Texas on Sunday morning, 10 August 1919.
 Their mission was to patrol along the Rio Grande from Lajitas to Bosque Bonito and then land at Fort Bliss.
-Coming to the mouth of the Rio Conchos at Ojinaga, Chihuahua, they mistook the Conches for the Rio Grande and followed it many miles into Mexico before being forced down by engine trouble.
+Coming to the mouth of the Rio Conchos at Ojinaga, Chihuahua, they mistook the Conchos for the Rio Grande and followed it many miles into Mexico before being forced down by engine trouble.
 Thinking they were still on the Rio Grande, the airmen picked a spot on the “American” side of the river to land.
 The terrain was rough and the plane was wrecked.
 Having buried the machine guns and ammunition to keep them out of the hands of bandits, Peterson and Davis started walking down the river, thinking they would come to the U.S. Cavalry outpost at Candelaria, Texas.

 When Peterson and Davis did not arrive at Fort Bliss on Sunday afternoon, the men there assumed they had either returned to Marfa Field or made a forced landing.
 When they were unaccounted for on Monday, a search was begun.
 Flying over the patrol route, 1st Lts.
-Frank Estell and Russell H. Cooper surmised that Peterson and Davis might have mistakenly followed the Conches into Mexico.
-The region along the Conches almost as far as Chihuahua City was added to the area covered by search planes.
-Tuesday afternoon Peterson and Davis saw a plane flying up the Conches, but they were in thick brush and could not attract the crew's attention.
+Frank Estell and Russell H. Cooper surmised that Peterson and Davis might have mistakenly followed the Conchos into Mexico.
+The region along the Conchos almost as far as Chihuahua City was added to the area covered by search planes.
+Tuesday afternoon Peterson and Davis saw a plane flying up the Conchos, but they were in thick brush and could not attract the crew's attention.
 The search continued until Sunday, 17 August 1919.
 Then Capt.
 Leonard F. ('Two- Gun') Matlack, commanding Troop K, 8th Cavalry, at Candelaria, received word Peterson and Davis were being held for ransom.